orbit-love/satellite-app-template/README.md

 yarn dev
 ```

-& visit [localhost:3000](http://localhost:3000) to see the directory, and [localhost:8025](http://localhost:8025) to see incoming emails to sign in.
+& visit [localhost:3000](http://localhost:3000) to see the template, and [localhost:8025](http://localhost:8025) to see incoming emails to sign in.

 And it's